FelixHohne/phylo-lib/README.md

-# An OCaml Phylogenetic Tree Library
+# An OCaml Phylogenetic Tree Library With React Frontend

 ### Spring and Summer 2020
 ### by Shiyuan Huang, Felix Hohne, and Vaishnavi Gupta